FINANCIAL JOURNALISM TRAINING PROGRAM

-- Pan-African program offered in Kenya, Nigeria, South Africa, Ghana, and Zambia.
+- Pan-African executive education program in business and financial reporting offered in Kenya, Nigeria, South Africa, Ghana, Zambia and Tanzania, and soon in Côte d’Ivoire and Senegal.

 - The BMIA Financial Journalism Program has attracted participants from 16 African countries.

-- More than 200 media houses have participated in the program.
+- Journalists from more than 220 media houses have participated in the program.

-- Alumni network features unique offerings to promote networking and cross-collaboration for program graduates.
+- An alumni network features unique offerings to promote ongoing professional development, networking and cross-collaboration.

 - The BMIA certificate training program is accredited by the Nigerian Press Council, Kenyan Press Council and the Rhodes University School of Journalism and Media Studies.
 Ghana Institute of Journalism, University of Ghana, University of Zambia, University of Lusaka and University of Dar es Salaam